 The region is defined by water and draws its name from the three lakes systems of Myall, Smiths and Wallis.
 It extends from Darawank in the north, south through Pacific Palms to Hawks Nest and inland to Stroud.

-The plant survey for the Great Lakes Region has been divided into the following areas; Each of the above links have a list of all the areas covered by my database together with details of all sites contained therein.
-There is a link to a map or a goggle earth image for each site.
+The plant survey for the Great Lakes Region has been divided into the following primary sites; the links above have a list of all the areas surveyed together with details of all sites contained therein.

-- Great Lakes National Parks and Reserves This page contains the following sites.
+- Great Lakes National Parks and Reserves.
+This page contains the following areas.

 - Booti Booti National Park